MicrosoftDocs/Dynamics-365-Operations.da-dk/articles/supply-chain/sales-marketing/prospect-to-cash.md

 ### <a name="dynamics-365-for-finance-and-operations-version-1611-november-2016"></a>Dynamics 365 for Finance and Operations version 1611 (november 2016)

-- Dynamics 365 for Finance and Operations version 1611 (november 2016) med platformsopdatering 8 eller derover
+- Dynamics 365 for Finance and Operations version 1611 (november 2016) med platformsopdatering 8 eller nyere

 - De følgende hotfixes er obligatoriske: